quadsurf/express-mongo-crud/README.md

 });
 ```

 Now when you run your code you'll be inserting data into the database.
-To check, run:
+Begin by running the server using `nodemon`.
+Next, open the browser and navigate to `localhost:3000/albums`.
+Next, click on "New Album", fill in the form and click "Submit."
+To check that the data was inserted into the database, run:

 ```
 mongo album-demo